zzseba78/Kick-Off/README.md

 The `data-uk-*` syntax it´s used in order to work with every library and get html code validated.

-### Components

-All used components from UIkit 3 used in each layout are listed in order to know what is required.

 ### Images

 All used pictures are random images from https://picsum.photos/